Heavy snow and freezing rain sweep in as amber warnings come into force

 In a post on social media, the force added that there was “a lot of snow and ice” on the road.

+National Highways said on Saturday that there had been a “number of collisions” on the M5 in both directions between J21 at Weston-super-Mare and J25 at Taunton.

+The A628 Woodhead Pass, which connects Greater Manchester and South Yorkshire through the Peak District, was closed in both directions between the A616 Hollingworth and the A57 Flouch, because of snow.

-The National Grid said there were a number of power cuts where it was working to restore power across the Midlands, south-west England and South Wales on Saturday evening, including in Birmingham, Bristol and Cardiff.
+The National Grid said there were a number of power cuts and they were working to restore power across the Midlands, south-west England and South Wales on Saturday, including in Birmingham, Bristol and Cardiff.

-Bristol airport said on its website that snowfall could result in delays to flights, and advised customers to contact their airlines directly.

 An amber warning for snow and rare freezing rain covering most of Wales and central England, including the Midlands and the north-west cities of Liverpool and Manchester, came into effect at 6pm on Saturday and lasts until midday on Sunday, the Met Office said.